Châteaudun Air Base: Return to French Air Force

 The Americans returned control of the field to the French Air Force in September 1945 and it returned to being a French military airfield.

 In 1967, during the period of tension précéding the Six-Day War, fifty Dassault Mirage 5 jets ordered by Israel were stored on the base of Chateaudun.
 The settlement of this dispute took place in 1971, with the aircraft being bought by the Armée de l'Air.
 On 13 June 1990, the base was named Lieutenant-Beau, remembering Lieutenant Marcel Beau, a pilot at Air Base 134 Versailles in 1935.

 Today, the remains of World War II bomb craters are very evident in the grass areas of the airfield, as well as the abandoned 05/23 secondary runway in which the wartime patching with asphalt is still visible.
 On 2 July 2014, the installation was closed as an Air Force Base.

 In 2014, the base was linked to Air Force base Orléans-Bricy.
 Element Air Reattache 279 (EAR 279) retained the mission of aircraft storage, as well as aerial activity (the field being open two days a week).
 The unit also operates an aircraft deconstruction center.

 On 26 January 2015, the 2015 Los Llanos Air Base crash occurred.
 One of the nine French victims came from EAR 279.

+Units

+The air base operated units responsible for aircraft storage and transport to French Air Force squadrons, a computer center responsible for supporting logistics applications, a technical equipment management center, a technical study team for storage methods, a technical study team for battle damage repairs, and a local purchasing and procurement section.

+From July 1, 1964 to July 7, 2017, the pilots of Convoy Squadron 70 "Châteaudun" were responsible for the movement of military aircraft between various entities: Air Force units, squadrons or warehouses, aeronautical industrial workshops (AIA), and even manufacturer sites.

+The base hosted virtually every type of aircraft used by the French Air Force.
+The Socata TBM-700 was used primarily for transport missions, following the Morane-Saulnier MS.760 Paris, MS.760 Paris.

+There was a Air Military Training Center ("Air PM") there, during the conscription era, which provided future conscripts with the fundamentals of military training for assignment to an Air Force unit during their military service.

+A stele commemorates the airmen of the Châteaudun Air Base, including those who died in service: Lieutenant Marcel Beau, Private Bernard Michel, Major Henri Perrot, and Second Lieutenant Barbara Rolfo.